-And in the pandemic age, we all find ourselves searching for a more, dare I say, “real" way to connect—a way away from the screens we are so easily consumed by.
+Since the start of the pandemic age, we find ourselves searching for a more, dare I say, “real" way to connect—a way away from the screens we are so easily consumed by.
 For us, escaping to the world of print is always an option worth the effort.
 There's something about the duality of print materials—the physical copy being a tangible object with a unique texture and smell that exists outside the cloud, that at the same time could be altered forever with an accidentally spilled cup of coffee.
 This is just one reason we love print.

-The following eight small-batch, intersectional print publications have offered us a simultaneous source of both escape and connection in this current age.
-They celebrate various aspects of the modern outdoor-lifestyle.
-From carving out space for queer folks in the cycling industry and tales of urban farming stories of personal adventure, and plenty more, these publications expand the depiction of people who love being outside and the outdoor industry itself, all through bold images, graphics, and design.
-We hope you can find a bit of connection in our favorites below.
+The following 10 small-batch, intersectional print publications have offered us a simultaneous source of both escape and connection in this current age.
+They celebrate various aspects of the modern outdoor lifestyle, from carving out space for queer folks in the cycling industry and tales of urban farming to stories of personal adventure, and plenty more, these publications expand the depiction of people who love being outside and the outdoor industry itself, all through bold images, graphics, and design.

-With a focus on “outdoor lifestyle, environmental stewardship, and regenerative living” and full of dreamy images, Another Escape guides us towards more conscious cabin/farm/van lifestyles by sharing stories from those already out there doing it.
+With a focus on “outdoor lifestyle, environmental stewardship, and regenerative living,” lots of dreamy images, Another Escape guides us towards more conscious cabin/farm/van lifestyles by sharing stories from those already out there doing it.
 While they plan on changing formats from a biannual print publication to a book, podcast, and complementary digital articles soon, many current and back issues are still available for purchase.

-Newly launched last year and led by a team of BIPOC creative folks, Deem focuses on architecture and design as an inherently interconnected social practice.
-While focused more on life inside the city instead of out of it, Deem covers everything from city-farming to social-housing.
-Good for those outdoorsists that can’t quite quit their love of city-life and hopes to see it improve for all.
+Recently launched and led by a team of BIPOC creative folks, Deem focuses on architecture and design as an inherently interconnected social practice.
+While focused more on life inside the city instead of out of it, Deem covers everything from urban farming to social housing.
+Good for those outdoorsists that can’t quite quit their love of city life and hopes to see it improve for all.

 Named for the word meaning the deepest part of a canyon where the current is the strongest, the Thalweg is the brainchild of a professional whitewater guide on the Snake and Salmon rivers.
 This print-only publication is a collaborative work by artists, writers, poets, musicians, map makers, etc. making for a unique issue each time around.
 The Thalweg looks to highlight the creative voices of people who live and work in wild places.
 And BTW, they're currently accepting new submissions.